-Claude Monet was definitely a central figure of the movement and his paintings are among the most famous ones.
+Claude Monet was definitely a central figure of the movement, and his paintings are among the most famous ones.
 The largest collection of his work is in the Musée Marmottan Monet.
-In its collection it has the painting that gave the name to the movement – ‘Impression, Sunrise‘, made in 1872.
+In its collection, it has the painting that gave the name to the movement – ‘Impression, Sunrise‘, made in 1872.

 The other highlight of the museum is collection of paintings of the most famous female Impressionist – Berthe Morisot.
 Her work is so unique among the Impressionists.
-Her paintings are almost drawings made by oil on canvas.
+Her paintings are almost drawings made of oil on canvas.
 A small collection there is definitely one of the highlights of the Parisian Impressionism.

 Address: 2 Rue Louis Boilly

-After spending some time in Paris it’s easy to understand why it was a place where the new modern art was born.
+After spending some time in Paris, it’s easy to understand why it was a place where the new modern art was born.
 It was and still is the city of art and inspiration.
-And, after I walked through the streets Impressionists walked and saw some of their paintings, I love them even more!
+And, after I walked through the streets, Impressionists walked and saw some of their paintings, I love them even more!

 *Many thanks to Dario and the Babylon Tours for the great walk in Montmartre and Musée d’Orsay.